-The unnamed mapped watercourse which traverses Friday Flat does not exhibit the features of a defined channel with bed and banks (refer Figure 10 and Figure 11 for field verification photos).
+The portion of the unnamed mapped watercourse which traverses the Project site does not exhibit the features of a defined channel with bed and banks (refer Figure 10 and Error!
+Reference source not found. for field verification photos).
 This drainage line was diverted in the 1980s when Friday Flat was first developed.
-The diversion resulted in the drainage line being diverted around the ski slope area, below the Easy Does It Quad lift (to the north-north-east) into a network of underground pipes nearby the Beginner Bowl / Friday Flat base area.
-As such, it is determined the mapped watercourse is not waterfront land for the purposes of the WM Act.
+The diversion resulted in the drainage line being diverted around the ski slope area (approximately halfway down the slope), below the Easy Does It Quad lift (to the north-north-east) into a network of underground pipes, including several inlets/drains (refer Figure 13 and Figure 13) nearby the Beginner Bowl / Friday Flat base area.
+As such, it is determined the portion of the mapped watercourse within the Project site is not waterfront land for the purposes of the WM Act.
 Therefore, no further assessment is required.